-- You will be pre-screened prior to your appointment for symptoms of respiratory viruses, like COVID-19, as well as other communicable diseases.
-If you have an appointment booked but feel unwell without other known causes, please do not come to the hospital without first contacting your clinic ahead of your visit.
+- You will be screened prior to your appointment for symptoms of respiratory viruses, like COVID-19, as well as other communicable diseases.
+If you have an appointment booked but feel unwell without other known causes, please contact your clinic ahead of your visit.

 - Patients attending an outpatient appointment may bring one essential care partner or have an escort.
 Patients who require an essential care partner should speak with the clinic ahead of the visit.